Back in the Day (Illegal song)

 "Back in the Day" is the third and final single released from Illegal's debut album, The Untold Truth.
 It was written by members Jamal and Malik, each detailing their hardships growing up before they received a record deal.
 The song peaked at 80 on the Hot R&B/Hip-Hop Singles & Tracks and 21 on the Hot Rap Singles and was the last release from Illegal.
 The song was produced by Colin Wolfe.

+Music video

+The music video features cameos by Snoop Doggy Dogg and Tha Dogg Pound.